Not everyone loves long-form writing

 I’m also a spin instructor

-Which has nothing to do with writing…except that it taught me how to read a room, use my words to create and maintain momentum, when to challenge and when to encourage.
+Which has nothing to do with writing…except that it taught me how to connect with all different types of people, use my words to create and maintain momentum, when to challenge, and when to encourage.
+So maybe it has a little to do with writing. 😉

 A little more dirt on The Content Cowgirl